Privacy Policy

 Security

 I use reasonable administrative, technical, and physical safeguards to protect personal information.
+Sensitive credentials (such as Substack cookies and phone numbers) are encrypted at rest.
+Authentication tokens are stored securely.
+All data in transit is encrypted via TLS.
 However, no system is 100% secure.

 International Users